About this report

 Teams.csv also has attendance values, but those values are not used as the canonical attendance field in this report.
 HomeGames.csv gives us the attendance data along with openings and park usage, which makes it the better source for this particular question.

 The report window is 1985 through 2005.
-That gives a pre-strike baseline, the strike-shortened season, the first post-strike seasons, the 1998 expansion/home run chase year, and several later seasons for recovery context.
+That gives a pre-strike baseline, the strike-shortened season, the first post-strike seasons, the 1998 expansion/home run chase year, and several later seasons to provide context on how the recovery went.

-This report does not attempt to measure ticket revenue, ticket prices, television ratings, local market conditions, ownership decisions, labor sentiment, or the number of dads muttering at box scores over breakfast.
-It is a focused look at attendance counts and attendance rates.
+This report does not attempt to measure ticket revenue, ticket prices, television ratings, local market conditions, ownership decisions, labor sentiment, or even attempt to answer why.
+It's purely about attendance data.

 Accessibility notes